 Today’s blog post was not going to be about this.
 While it was going to be health related, after stopping at the grocery store with my mom and spontaneously buying a cookie from the delicious Monica’s Gourmet Cookies (the signature chocolate chip to be exact) I realized that my eating habits have changed.
-And that it’s actually in a good way.
+And actually in a good way.

 Because honestly, I’m not as in shape as I was last year.